kolasaniv1996/pytorch-elastic/README.md

     - Dynamic handling ensures minimal interruption and maximizes resource utilization.

 ### Important Note
-Checkpointing is a crucial part of Torch Elastic.
-According to PyTorch documentation:
+Checkpointing is a crucial part of Torch Elastic :
 > "On failures or membership changes, ALL surviving workers are killed immediately.
 Make sure to checkpoint your progress.
 The frequency of checkpoints should depend on your job’s tolerance for lost work."

 ## Do I Need to Change My Training Script?